sleb/joe/README.md

 octo run roms/ibm-logo.ch8
 ```

 You'll see the classic IBM logo being drawn in real-time with ASCII art in your terminal!
 The emulator shows continuous display updates as the ROM executes, just like a real CHIP-8 system.
-Use `Ctrl+C` to stop execution.
+Use `Ctrl+C` to stop execution and see statistics.

 ## Examples